Omicron spreading so fast it threatens Britain's hospitals

 Omicron is so transmissible that even if it proves to be less severe than other variants, there is still likely to be a surge in hospital admissions if it goes unchecked, U.K. Health Secretary Sajid Javid told lawmakers.

 His comments came as the government rushed to accelerate the national vaccination program, with a goal of offering a booster dose to every adult by the end of December.
-Lawmakers will vote Tuesday on toughened rules on mask-wearing and public venues to slow the variant until more vaccinations can be delivered.
+Lawmakers also voted Tuesday to approve tougher rules on mask-wearing in most indoor public places and mandatory COVID passes for nightclubs to slow the variant until more vaccinations can be delivered.

 “This is a new national mission,” Javid said.
 “A race between the virus and the vaccine to get as many people protected as possible.”